enigmosity/learn-aws/developer-associate/exam-questions.md

 - *Write Around Cache* is useful when there is a considerable amount of data to be written to the database
 - *Side Cache using Redis* is eventually consistent and non-durable which may add an additional delay
 - *Write Through cache using Redis* means chances of missing data during new scaling out
+- *Write through*: adds data or updates data in cache whenever data is written to the database
+    - data in cache never stale
+    - every write involves two trips, adding latency to process.
+Users are typically more tolerant of latency when writing
+        1. write to cache
+        2. write to database
+- *Parameter groups*: easy way to manage runtime settings for supported engine software.
+Used to control memory usage, eviction policies, item sizes, etc. Named collection of engine-specific parameters that can apply to a cluster.
+Allows ensurance that all nodes in cluster are configured the same.
+- *Endpoint*: unique address applications use to connext to an elasticache node or cluster
+- *Security group*: controls access
+- *Subnet group*: cannot be used to define values in Elasticache

 ## IAM